delphian/minecraft-mindy/README.md

 # Minecraft Mindy

-Minecraft bot providing integration with twitch.
-Allows twitch viewers to alter the environment and perform limited commands in minecraft.
+Mindy is a Minecraft client bot providing integration with twitch.
+Mindy allows twitch viewers to alter the environment and perform limited commands in minecraft (such as making it rain, or casting lighting bolts).

 ### Requirements

-* Node.js
+* Node.js (>7.1.0) and npm (3.10.9). https://nodejs.org/en/download/
 * A dedicated minecraft and twitch account for the bot to use.
 * A minecraft server with access to configure ops.json